image-source-control/image-source-control/readme.txt

 = untagged =

+* works with version 2.4.0 of Gutenberg plugin
 * used more stable regex
 * place the overlay after DOM loaded completely to prevent wrong positioning
 * replaced use of image url with attachment ID where possible to lift some heavy loads